Back to Blog

 • Live Links: Always link to a live, deployed version of the project.
 This is the ultimate proof of functionality.

-• Code Repositories: Link to clean, well-documented public repos.
+• Code Repositories: Link to clean, well-documented public GitHub repos.
 Activity graphs and commit messages tell a story of consistent work.
+For designers, embed Behance case studies or Dribbble shots directly so the AI can parse visual context alongside text.

 • Case Studies & Documentation: For larger projects, a short case study PDF or a detailed blog post walking through your decision-making process provides immense depth that AI can analyze.